 This is one of those career options for Medical Transcriptionists that people often strive for.
 Once you have become an amazing transcriptionist, you can start learning the business.
 Learning the business side can then set you up for a promotion that often comes with benefits and a salary.

 Billing and Coding

-A Medical Transcriptionist / Healthcare Documentation Specialist interested in transitioning into billing and coding would definitely need additional training to move into this role, although their command of the language of medicine and experience creating health records would be a great asset.
-Positions in Canada are mostly onsite in a hospital setting and the individual currently needs their HIM certification to be considered for this position.
-The US has both on-site and at-home opportunities for this profession and candidates should receive training from a recognized school.
+An MT/HDS interested in transitioning into billing and coding would definitely need additional training to move into this role.
+The command of the language of medicine and experience creating health records are a great asset to any coder.
+Positions in Canada can be found on-site and from home.
+It is important to note that a HIM credential is required.
+The US has both on-site and at-home opportunities for this profession.

 If you are serious about starting up your own Medical Transcription Service Organization, be prepared to work very hard and ensure you research the aspects of taking on this challenge.
 You will not only be responsible for obtaining your own clients but all of the other business operations.
 These can include purchasing furniture and equipment, building and maintaining a website, purchasing office supplies, securing software, marketing, bookkeeping, sales, customer service, E&O (Errors and Omission) insurance… and everything else required to run a successful business.
 This can be one of the most rewarding avenues to follow, but it can also require the most work.

-Like other well-known careers, having a solid education from an accredited school plus work experience can open many doors for a Medical Transcriptionist / Healthcare Documentation specialist.
-Do some research and find out which career options for Medical Transcriptionists will highlight your skills and keep you loving your work!
+In conclusion, like other well-known careers, having a solid education from an accredited school plus work experience can open many doors for a medical transcriptionist/healthcare documentation specialist.
+Do some research and find out which career opportunities will highlight your skills and keep you loving your work!